Please visit the events calendar and select Audio Described from the drop down list to see a schedule of events in your city or call 1300 84 74 66

 Delivered by highly trained Vision Australia audio describers, the service brings transitions, movements, gestures, props, settings, costumes and scenery vividly and succinctly to life during pauses in on stage dialogue.
 Transmitted to you buy a small radio receiver and single earpiece, allowing you to sit in virtually any area of the theatre.

+Pre-show notes are availble prior to the performance via email, providing descriptions of set design, costumes and more.
 Tactile tours are also offered at selected shows 1 hour prior to the performance.
-Check the events page for availability.
+Check the events calendar for availability.

 Bookings: Audio description is available for selected performances at venues across Victoria, New South Wales, Queensland and the Australian Capital Territory.